widged/gb-elm-language/en/type/08-union type.md

     Num x -> toString x
 ```

-They can accept multiple arguments.

 _Union types_ are tightly coupled with [case-of](#case-of) statement.
 It's the tags, not the parent type, that are matched against `case` statements.
+The compiler expects an exhaustive match, that is all tags must be accounted for.

 ```elm
 type alias Point = { x : Float, y : Float }